bdantas/gather-libs/README.md

 # gather-libs
-Gather a binary and all the libraries it needs into a self-extracting, self-executing tarball
+Gather a binary and all the libraries it needs into an executable bundle

 # Dependencies
 - **/bin/sh**